User Interface Overview

 Reset

-The [Reset] button in the toolbar will return your camera to a default view position that should frame the volume data in the window.
+The [Reset] button in the toolbar will return your camera to the default view position as if the volume were freshly loaded.

 Perspective/Orthographic